 It’s hard not to constantly worry about keeping your baby safe.
 After all, they look so small and fragile, while the world around them appears so risky and dangerous.
 There are a number of things we do in the name of safety.
-We install a special seat in our car, baby proof our home, switch to natural products and so much more.
+We install a baby seat in our car, baby proof our home, switch to organic products and so much more.
 But what about protection from infections, diseases, and other ailments?
 This is where vaccination comes into the picture.

 In simple terms, vaccines save lives.

 By getting your child vaccinated, you are safeguarding them from many preventive illnesses.
 They can run around and play, free from the fear of polio, or get a simple red rash without you fearing that it could be a deadly bout of measles.

 While agreeing to get your child vaccinated is an important first step, you might be confused about what vaccines your child needs, when they need them and how to prepare them for their course.
 Read our comprehensive guide on getting your child vaccinated and a complete vaccination chart for babies in India to get all your questions answered and ensure that your child receives every advantage they can get.

 With our complete vaccination chart for babies in India, you can easily keep track of each of your child’s vaccination appointments!

 Vaccines need to be taken at specific time periods for them to be most effective.
 Some even require booster shots that need to be taken after a certain amount of time.
 Because of this, parents need to follow a strict schedule when it comes to vaccinating their child.

 The Indian Academy of Paediatrics (IAP) creates a vaccination schedule that is regularly updated following new advances in medicine.Your pediatrician is likely to refer to this immunization chart.
 However, the exact vaccines they recommend will depend upon your child’s genetics, health, and environmental risk factors.